gbadev-org/tonc/content/pages/affine.md

 ### Sample rot/scale function

-My code for a object version of the scale-then-rotate function (à la {@eq:transformation_matrix}) is given below.
+My code for a object version of the scale-then-rotate function (à la {@eq:correct_matrix}) is given below.
 Note that it is from the computer's point of view, so that `sx` and `sy` scale down.
 Also, the alpha `alpha` uses 10000h/circle (i.e., the unit of α is π/8000h = 0.096 mrad, or 180/8000h = 0.0055°) and the sine lut is in .12f format, which is why the shifts by 12 are required.
 The background version is identical, except in name and type.
 If this were C++, templates would have been mighty useful here.

 ```c
 void obj_aff_rotscale(OBJ_AFFINE *oaff, int sx, int sy, u16 alpha)